 - FLUTE packets carrying symbols of files (not FDT instances) do not include the EXT_FDT.

-Note: As an MBS client conforms to a FLUTE receiver the receiver side treatment of LCT extension headers is covered by RFC3451 and RFC3926.
+Note: As an MBS Client conforms to a FLUTE receiver the receiver side treatment of LCT extension headers is covered by RFC3451 and RFC3926.
 The actions when receiving EXT_FDT and EXT_FTI are defined in RFC3926.
 The default action for unrecognized header extensions is to ignore them.

 6.3.9 Signalling of Parameters with FDT Instances